 MySLU is the University tool that provides access to several services, such as your SLU email account, financial aid information, University learning tools and student records.

-If you are unable to travel to Spain visa-free, you must apply for a Schengen student visa prior to your arrival.
-Please note that students who do not hold a European Union or U.S. passport will need to make payment for one full semester’s tuition for SLU-Madrid to issue your student visa documentation.
+If you do not hold a European passport and you will be in Spain for one semester or more, you must apply for a Spanish student visa at your nearest consulate.
+Please note that students who do not hold a European Union or U.S. passport will need to make payment for one full semester's tuition in order for SLU-Madrid to issue your student visa documentation.
 While your consulate is the best source of information, we can get you started on the basics on our Visas for Spain page.

 Finally, let us know when you plan to arrive in Madrid.
 That way, if there is inclement weather that prohibits you from catching a plane or your visa appointment is close to the arrival date, we'll be sure to get you caught up.
 You can also read more about our mandatory welcome sessions for incoming students or browse arrival material.
 Plan your travel according to the housing arrival date if you'll be in SLU-sponsored housing.